Castlevania: Dawn of Sorrow

 The Konami Screen never calls Konami's KCET department in the DS Castlevania games.

-The stopwatch sub weapon is stored along with Julius mode HUD, but was not used in the final version.
-The reason why it got scrapped is unknown; Probably because Soma's time stop bullet soul ability has a more "devil-ish" theme which is not suitable for re-using it as sub weapons.
+An icon for a stopwatch sub-weapon is stored along with the rest of the Julius mode sub-weapon icons, but was not used in the final version.
+The reason why it got scrapped is unknown; probably because:

 Soma never gives the player a view of his back when standing still in the final game.